CLayer-dev/docs/docs/security/risk-warnings.md

 ## Investment & Financial Warnings

 ### No Investment Advice
-- **Not Financial Advice**: Circle Layer documentation provides technical information only
+- **Not Financial Advice**: Core Layer documentation provides technical information only
 - **DYOR**: Always do your own research before any financial decisions
 - **Regulatory Compliance**: Ensure compliance with local regulations
 - **Risk Assessment**: Understand and assess your personal risk tolerance

 ### Development Stage Risks
-- **Early Development**: Circle Layer is in active development
+- **Early Development**: Core Layer is in active development
 - **Technical Risks**: Software bugs and vulnerabilities possible
 - **Network Changes**: Protocol may change during development
 - **No Guarantees**: No guarantees about future performance or value